COHRINT/etddf_minau/README.md

 ```

 ## ET-DDF Node
-The primary filtering solution node.
-It is this job's node to provide estimates (means and covariances) of all tracked quantities.
+This is the primary filtering solution node.
+It is this node's job to provide estimates (means and covariances) of all tracked quantities.
 The name is somewhat of a misnomer because the filtering solution doesn't actually do "DDF" (Distributed Data Fusion), just "ET" (Event-Triggering).

 ### Functionality
 This node's theoretical functionality (the DeltaTier algorithm) is described in [this paper](https://drive.google.com/file/d/1nSslfkytGxTQvBNfssFxo53TezaEpmbx/view?usp=sharing) submitted to ACC 2022.

+### Relevant Files
+* scripts/etddf_node_new.py : ROS interface for etddf
+* src/deltatier/kf_filter.py : DeltaTier implementation source file

 ### Interfaces
 The et-ddf node exposes two types of topics to gain access to measurements.